Modeling the High-Pressure Solid and Liquid Phases of Tin from Deep Potentials with ab initio Accuracy: Results and Discussion

 For the cell volumes of the $\alpha$-Sn and $\beta$-Sn structures, the RB potential yields the same volume of 34.059~\AA$^3$ as compared to the experimental value~\cite{Sn-exp-1}, while the DP-SCAN model yields a slightly larger value of 35.285~\AA$^3$.
 However, the DP-SCAN model gives a more accurate cell volume of 27.543~\AA$^3$ for the $\beta$-Sn, which is closer to the experimental values of 27.064~\cite{Sn-exp-1} or 26.650~\AA$^3$~\cite{Sn-exp-3} as compared to the value of 28.345~\AA$^3$ from the RB potential.
 In fact, we find both DP-SCAN and empirical force fields reproduce quite well the cell volume, the lattice constants, and the bulk modulus of the $\alpha$-Sn and $\beta$-Sn structures as compared to the experiment.
 More details can be found in Table~\ref{CrystalTable}.

 A significant defect of these empirical force fields is the lack of enough accuracy in describing the lattice constants ($a$ and $c$) of the {\it bct} phase of Sn.
 A typical example is the $c/a$ ratio ($a$ and $c$ are lattice constants of {\it bct}-Sn).
 The predicted $c/a$ ratio ranges from 1.411 to 1.939 from the four empirical force fields, while the result from the experiment is $c/a = 0.91$~\cite{66JAP-Sn-100kbar}.
 Notably, the $c/a$ values predicted by the DP-SCAN model and the DFT method are 0.840 and 0.837, respectively.
 In addition, the DP-SCAN predicts the lattice constant $c$ of {\it bct}-Sn to be 3.365~\AA, which is close to the experimental value of 3.37~\AA~\cite{66JAP-Sn-100kbar}; the lattice constant $a$ is predicted to be 4.008~\AA, larger than the experimental value of 3.70~\AA~\cite{66JAP-Sn-100kbar}.
-Nevertheless, the data from the DP-SCAN model are much closer than the experimental value than those from empirical force fields.
-This is expected because the lattice constants of the {\it bct} phase were not adopted to tune the parameters in these empirical force fields while the DFT method owns the prediction power based on quantum mechanics calculations without empirical parameters.
+Nevertheless, the data from the DP-SCAN model are much closer \CT{to} the experimental value than those from empirical force fields.
+This is expected because the lattice constants of the {\it bct} phase were not adopted to tune the parameters in these empirical force fields while the DFT method \CT{owes its predictive power to} quantum mechanics calculations without empirical parameters.